swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .output}

-This is a bad approach for two reasons:
+This is a bad approach for three reasons:

-1. It doesn't scale:
-    if we want to print the characters in a string that's hundreds of letters long,
+1.  **Not scalable**.
+Imagine you need to print characters of a string that is hundreds
-    we'd be better off just typing them in.

-1. It's fragile:
-    if we give it a longer string,
+    of letters long.
+It might be easier just to type them in manually.

+2.  **Difficult to maintain**.
+If we want to decorate each printed character with an
+    asterix or any other character, we would have to change four lines of code.
+While
+    this might not be a problem for short strings, it would definitely be a problem for
+    longer ones.

+3.  **Fragile**.
+If we use it with a word that has more characters than what we initially
-    it only prints part of the data,
+    envisioned, it will only display part of the word's characters.
+A shorter string, on
-    and if we give it a shorter one,
+    the other hand, will cause an error because it will be trying to display part of the
-    it produces an error because we're asking for characters that don't exist.
+    string that don't exist.

 ~~~
 word = 'tin'